 Then, in June, I had the chance to visit Wolfgang, Paul, and their families at the company’s headquarters in Otzberg, a beautiful village near Frankfurt, in Germany.
 We baked together, and we talked about bread and wholegrain flour.

-As I interviewed Wolfgang for my article in the latest issue of Bread Magazine, he told me that his goal since his first mills 35 years ago has been to “see a mill in every household, every kitchen.”
+As I interviewed Wolfgang for my article in issue 19 of Bread Magazine, he told me that his goal since his first mills 35 years ago has been to “see a mill in every household, every kitchen.”
 But he didn’t stop there.
 He added that he doesn’t even care so much if it’s one of his mills or a mill from another brand!

 After years of making stand-alone mills, Wolfgang knew that to reach the mainstream customers, he needed to change the way mills are made.
 While a hardcore home miller will happily pay a premium to have a stand-alone mill on his or her countertop, for most people the idea still feels too foreign for them to jump in.